1. Introduction

 .

-Attestation statement trustworthiness validation has two patterns: certificate path validation, and self attestation.
+Attestation statement trustworthiness verification has two patterns: certificate path verification, and self attestation.

 interface.